 - People who stream videos from their phones or tablets will benefit from Gaming Mode too, because it virtually eliminates audio-visual lag.

-- Anyone can use these active noise cancelling (ANC) earphones.
+- Anyone can use these active noise canceling (ANC) earphones.
 Sure, it’s not the best ANC we’ve tested, but it works well enough and can quiet your commute a bit.
-Plus, the IPX4 rating makes these durable, and an option for athletes.
+Plus, the IPX4 rating makes this a durable option for athletes.

 What’s it like to use the Razer Hammerhead True Wireless Pro?

 All true wireless earbud interaction begins at the charging case, and this plastic case wasn’t made with butterfingers in mind.
-I fumbled the case many times when removing it from my pocket.
-Its textureless black exterior looks nice, but I prefer grippier designs like the Jabra Elite 85t case over Razer’s clean design.
-Suffice to say, good luck opening this single handedly.
+I often fumble the case many times when removing it from my pocket.
+Its untextured black exterior looks nice, but I prefer grippier designs like the Jabra Elite 85t case over Razer’s clean design.
+Suffice to say, good luck opening this single-handedly.

 The oblong ear tip design is superior to the standard circular design, making the Hammerhead True Wireless Pro very comfortable.

-Razer retained the stemmed design of its original earbuds, which is good and bad.
+Razer retains the stemmed design of its original earbuds, which is good and bad.
 The stems make it easy to insert and remove the buds, but they also get caught easily on things.
-Whenever I toweled off after exercising, the towel caught the buds and flung them out of my ears.
-This also happened whenever I removed my mask after a walk, which was a bit frustrating, but not a dealbreaker.
+Whenever I towel off after exercising, the towel catches the buds and flings them out of my ears.
+This also happens when I remove my mask after a walk, which is a bit frustrating, but not a dealbreaker.

 Razer really nails the customization part of its headset, and once you download the companion app, you can control almost everything directly from the touch panels.
 I wish there was a way to adjust volume output from the earbuds, but that feature can easily be added in an update.
 Automatic ear detection works exceptionally well.
 Removing either earbud immediately pauses playback, and inserting it immediately resumes it.